-Production of collagen and elastin (proteins that give skin tissue its structure and elasticity) decline and wrinkles and sags start to appear.
+With skin care over 40, production of collagen and elastin (proteins that give skin tissue its structure and elasticity) decline and wrinkles and sags start to appear.
 The turn-over rate of keratinocytes (skin cells) also slows down, and the stratum corneum (the dead skin cells that lie atop the epidermis, the outer layer of skin) begin appearing rougher, duller and leather-like.

 After age 50, it doesn’t get any better.
 You skin becomes thinner, more fragile and loses its tone and plumpness.

 Lets not blame it all on the aging process.
-Other factors like sun, wind, bad diet, air conditioning and smoking are all contributing factors.
+Other factors like sun, wind, bad diet, cosmetics, air conditioning, and smoking are all contributing factors.
 This isn’t to say you are doomed at old age.
 This just means you need to take care of your skin in your younger years for your skin to age gracefully.
 It is similar to exercising when you are young to keep your strength as you age.

 I get up every morning with the intention to treat my body and mind with love and respect through exercise, eating well and my daily skin rituals.

-I exfoliate each day or second day using a very gentle Illuminating Face Mud and massage into my face and hands (lets not forget our hands) before I get in the shower and let it sit on my skin so the nutrients and vitamin C can soak into the skin.
+I exfoliate each day or second day using a very gentle Illuminating Face Mud and massage into my face and hands (let’s not forget our hands) before I get in the shower and let it sit on my skin so the nutrients and vitamin C can soak into the skin.